-The petrified, or fossilized trees of Prince William Forest Park are believed to be that of Taxodium distichum, or what we know as the Bald Cypress.
+The petrified, or fossilized trees of Prince William Forest Park are believed to be Taxodium distichum, or bald cypress.
 Part of this opinion is founded in the fact that the fossil trees were found in the only area within the park where Cretaceous period sediments are found, that being the northeastern corner of the park.
-Taxodium were proliferate during the region during that the Cretaceous period, and a side-by-side comparison of the fossils against their present-day counterparts makes the distinction rather easy.
-Read our full report, A Petrified Prospectus, created by Geoscientist-in-Park Volunteer, Eric Junger.
+Taxodium were proliferate during the region during the Cretaceous period, and a side-by-side comparison of the fossils against their present-day counterparts makes the distinction rather easy.

 The Cretaceous Climate